martinhbramwell/Meteor-CI-Tutorial/CodingStyleAndLinting/doc/Introduction.md

 These scripts will get you started easily with Meteor package development, testing, documenting, code style linting and continuous integration.

-The previous script, 'Part03_UnitTestAPackage.sh', got us started with a package stored and controlled independantly, yet that can be edited and tested as though it was part of an app.
+The previous script, 'Part03_UnitTestAPackage.sh', got us started with a package, stored and controlled independantly, yet one that can still be edited and tested as though it was part of an app anyway.

 This one . . .
 ```terminal
 ./Part04_CodingStyleAndLinting.sh
 ```
-. . .  brings in the capability of applying code style and quality rules while editing, just before committing and during continuous integration.
+. . .  brings in the capability of applying code style and quality rules: while editing, before committing and during continuous integration.

-This is useful for an individual developer, but greatly increases in importance with the number of developers involved.
+This is useful for an individual developer, but increases in importance with the number of developers involved.

 <!-- B -->]